tyntec/api-collection/chat-api/v2/README.md

 As the content type is not used and in order to make the consumption of the API simpler we will drop the support of content type ``url`` on WhatsApp and SMS in a future release.
 Starting with this release the url will be translated on WhatsApp messages to content type ``text`` with ``urlPreviewDisplayed`` enabled.

-Please use contentType ``text`` on both WhatsApp and SMS.
+Please use the contentType ``text`` on both WhatsApp and SMS.

 #### language policy ``fallback``

 We got notified by WhatsApp that they will drop the ``fallback`` policy on template messages.
-As we need to stay up-2-date with the WhatsApp API, we will drop this policy as well in the next month.
+As we need to stay up-to-date with the WhatsApp API, we will also drop this policy in the next month.

 Please switch to language policy ``deterministic``.